Endemol: History

 Endemol was founded in 1994 by a merger of television production companies owned by Joop van den Ende and John de Mol, the name deriving from the combination of their surnames.

 On 23 June 1998, Endemol Entertainment had announced that they've entered the British market by acquiring a 50% majority stake in London-based production company Broadcast Communications from the Guardian Media Group.

 Endemol has specialised in formatted programming that can be adapted for different countries around the world as well as different media platforms.
 One notable success has been the Big Brother reality television show, with versions in many countries after the initial Dutch version.
 Other examples include Deal or No Deal (sold to over 75 countries), The Money Drop (sold in over 50 countries), Fear Factor (sold in 30 countries) and Wipeout (sold in over 30 countries).
 From 2011 till its absorption by Endemol Shine Group, the company expanded its English language drama output with shows such as The Fall, Peaky Blinders, Ripper Street and Black Mirror in the UK and Hell on Wheels in the US.
 In November 2013 the company launched Endemol Beyond, an international division specialising in original content for digital video platforms such as YouTube.

-In 2000, Endemol was sold to the Spanish telecom and media corporation Telefónica for €5.5 billion.
+In 2000, Endemol was sold to the Spanish multinational telecommunications company Telefónica for €5.5 billion.
 In November 2005, 25% of Endemol was taken public, and since was listed on the Euronext Amsterdam exchange under the stock symbol EML.

 In late-July 2000, Endemol Entertainment announced that they've sold their international distribution arm alongside its film library to Canadian media conglomerate Canwest and had merged Endemol's distribution arm into their entertainment production subsidiary Fireworks Entertainment, in order for Endemol Entertainment to focus on their television production activities.

+In August 2001, Endemol Entertainment had established its second Latinamerican production division as they joined forces with Brazilian television network TV Globo to jointly establish Endemol Entertainment's new Brazilian production division entitled Endemol Globo, marking Endmeol's second Latinoamerican production operation & the new Brazilian production unit Endemol Globo would produce Brazilian adaptations of Endemol Entertainment's entertainment programming for the Brazilian television market & would jointly develop & produce formats and programming that would be licensed for other countries while Endemol had signed a three-year volume deal with Argentinan network Telefe and Endemol Entertainment had plans to launch another Latinamerican production arm in Latin America while Endemol Entertainment had signed a six-year volume production deal with TV Globo to create entertainment programming for free and pay television in Brazil.